Originally published Dec 4, 2019. Updated April 6, 2022.

 What personalization is essential?

 Here’s what our clients are asking for.
-Corevist Commerce includes all these personalization features out of the box.
+The Corevist Platform includes all these personalization features out of the box.

 - Real-time, personalized inventory availability (more on that in Trend #8)

 - All B2B eCommerce pricing governed by customer-specific ERP logic in real time

 - Real-time, customer-specific credit status from the ERP displayed in B2B eCommerce

 - Real-time order simulation against ERP business rules (with intelligent error messaging returned to the user, to prevent order errors)

 - Real-time order history and status for ALL orders logged in the ERP (not just those from B2B eCommerce)

 While you can theoretically offer these personalization features with a non-integrated B2B platform (through third-party integration software), this architecture introduces unpredictable risk and cost when it’s supporting an integration of this complexity and depth.
 If any information gets out of sync, it creates a bad customer experience and drives up the cost of running your B2B eCommerce channel.

 Curious about the alternative?
 Check out the Corevist Platform.
 Our solution includes prebuilt, configurable, real-time integration to SAP ERP on Day 1.
 It’s how we deliver the personalization that manufacturers’ customers need if they’re going to adopt B2B eCommerce.

 10. Increasing demand for real-time inventory availability